c4tk/c4tk/src/content/events/global/2015/faq.md

 - question:
     Who is organizing the Global 2015 Code for the Kingdom Hackathon?
   answer:
-    It is being organized by Leadership Network in collaboration with Indigitous, and local organizers in every participating city.
+    It is being organized by Leadership Network and local organizers in every participating city.
 - question:
     What is this hackathon trying to accomplish?
   answer: